gvdr/INV_anomaly_package/ReadMe.txt

-The package should be importable now as, e.g., import outlierdetection.univariate as UOD
+The package should be importable now as, e.g., import outlierdetection.univariate as UOD for the main class or simply import outlierdetection

 The currently installed version is accessible via pip show outlierdetection